 Leaving my graphic design job in 1999, I became a full time outdoor, travel and lifestyle photographer.
 I have visited 99 countries around the globe and have no plans to stop exploring.
-Since 2005 I have led dozens of trips all over the world, and I am just as comfortable photographing Naga Sadhus at a Hindu festival as I am photographing puffins on the edge of a cliff in Iceland.
+Since 2005, I have led dozens of instructional photo tours and photo workshops all over the world, and I am just as comfortable photographing Naga Sadhus at a Hindu festival as I am photographing puffins on the edge of a cliff in Iceland.
 I am known for my boundless energy and enthusiasm.

-Working together with some of the best guides and tour operators in the industry, my goal is always to try and be in the right place at the right time—unless something else crops up in between.
+Working together with some of the best guides and tour operators in the industry, my goal is always to get my clients to the right place at the right times—unless something else crops up in between.
 I have a loyal following with some clients having taken more than 25 tours with me over the years.